 While some mezuzot reside in beautiful cases, many reside in simple plastic cases.

-Yet what protection they provide!
+Yet see what powerful protection they provide!

 Being Tamim with Hashem is the Best!